 Workout for Category II:

-Category II is a more intense workout designed for those who have been involved with a routine PT schedule or those who have completed the requirements of category I. DO NOT ATTEMPT THIS WORKOUT SCHEDULE UNLESS YOU CAN COMPLETE THE WEEK #9 LEVEL OF CATEGORY I WORKOUTS.
+Category II is a more intense workout designed for those who have been involved with a routine PT schedule or those who have completed the requirements of Category I. Do not attempt this workout schedule unless you can complete the week #9 level of Category 1 workouts.

 Running Schedule II:

-*Note: For weeks #8-9 and beyond, it is not necessary to increase the distance of the runs; work on the speed of your.6-mile runs and try to get them down to 7:30 per mile or lower.
-If you wish to increase the distance of your runs, do it gradually: no more than one mile per day increase for every week beyond week #9.
+*Note: For weeks #8-9 and beyond, it is not necessary to increase the distance of the runs; work on the speed of your six-mile runs and try to get them down to 7:30 per mile or lower.
+If you wish to increase the distance of your runs, do it gradually but no more than a one-mile-per-day increase for every week beyond week #9.

 PT Schedule II: